TriNetCo/pax-imperia-web/docs/architectural_diagrams.md

 [This](system_model.md). is just a glimps of the Domain Model associated with Systems, so includes all the 3D/ Space stuff, but not the mundane User/ research/ etc stuff.

-##### Graphics Pipeline Diagram:
+#### Graphics Pipeline Diagram:

 This section describes how a planet is rendered in orbit around it's sun.

 ###### SpaceViewWidget

-At the top-most level, `SpaceViewWidget` will setup a camera and stuff via a call to `beginGame`.
-Once that setup is dealt with, `spaceViewWidget.draw()` will be called 60 times per second via the `requestAnimationFrame` API.
-This renders to a canvas element at 60fps.
+At the top-most level, `SpaceViewWidget` will setup a camera and stuff via a call to `loadWidget`.
+Currently, the widget is composed of 3 main classes: SpaceViewAnimator, SpaceViewDomManager and SpaceViewInputHandler.

 ###### SpaceViewAnimator

-`spaceViewWidget.draw()` is just a call to `SpaceViewAnimator.drawLoop()`.  `SpaceViewAnimator` has access to the system data and will iterate over all space entities, calling their respective update functions, one being `Planet#update()`.
+ `spaceViewAnimator.animate()` will be called 60 times per second via the `requestAnimationFrame` API.
+This renders to a canvas element at 60fps.  `SpaceViewAnimator` represents the main game loop and therefore has access to pretty much everything, including the system data.
+The `SpaceViewAnimator` will iterate over all space entities, calling their respective update functions, one being `Planet#update()`.

 ###### Entity - Planet